og121public/aws-deepcomposer/README.md

 ### MuseGAN

 A generative adversarial network (GAN) architecture built specifically to generate music.
 Like other GANs, MuseGAN is made of both a discriminator and a generator that use a CNN.
 The MuseGAN architecture is available in AWS DeepComposer.
-To learn more about the MuseGAN architecture, see [Creating the MuseGAN architecture](https://www.aaai.org/ocs/index.php/AAAI/AAAI18/paper/view/17286/15668).
+To learn more about the MuseGAN architecture, see github.com/salu133445/musegan

 ### Music studio